-When getting directions, make sure to look out for deksiá (decks-yah) for "right" and aristerá (ar-ee-stare-ah) for "right."
+When getting directions, make sure to look out for deksiá (decks-yah) for "right" and aristerá (ar-ee-stare-ah) for "left."
 However, if you're saying "you're right" as a general affirmation, you would instead say entáksi (en-tohk-see).
 When asking for directions, you can say "where is—" by saying "Pou ine?" (poo-eeneh).

 Now it's time to say goodbye!
 Antío sas (an-tyoh sahs) or just antío can be used interchangeably, like adios in Spanish, to both mean a form of goodbye!